 Short term investments consist of Guaranteed Investment Certificates ("GICs") in the amount of \$33,790 which bear interest at an annual interest rate of 2% and mature on October 31, 2019.
-The GICs were obtained as letters of credit for financing received subsequent to the period end, discussed in note 18.
+The GICs were obtained as letters of credit for financing received as discussed in note 9.